 CXL

-CXL rides on the physical and electrical interfaces of PCIe and can be implemented over fiber optic links.
-It leverages the PCIe 5 feature that enables alternative protocols to use the PCIe physical layer.
-CXL uses a flexible processor port and auto-negotiates between the PCIe standard protocol and the CXL protocol (Figure 3).
+CXL rides on PCIe’s physical and electrical interfaces and can be implemented over fiber optic links.
+It leverages the PCIe 5 feature, enabling alternative protocols to use the physical layer.
+CXL uses a flexible processor port and auto-negotiates between the PCIe standard protocol and the CXL protocol, as seen in Figure 3.
 CXL is aligned with the 32 Gbps PCIe 5.0 standard and is expected to be a key part of the extensions in PCIe 6.0.

-CXL defines a scalable high bandwidth, low latency, cache coherent protocol to interconnect various processing and memory elements within a server as well as to enable disaggregated composable architectures within a rack.
+CXL defines a scalable, high bandwidth, low latency, cache coherent protocol to interconnect various processing and memory elements within a server and enable disaggregated composable architectures within a rack.
 It supports efficient resource sharing for high-performance computing applications like:

 - Artificial intelligence